-5.6.1 Combined Cycle / CTCombustion Turbine Long Term Service Contract Cost Recovery
+5.6.1 Combined Cycle / CT Long Term Service Contract Cost Recovery

-A generation owner that has a currently in effect Long Term Service Contract (LTSA) with a third party vendor to provide overhaul and maintenance work on a Combustion Turbine (CT) either as part of a Combined Cycle (CC) plant or as a stand-alone CT, may filesubmit to with the PJM MMU ander PJM a request for inclusion of any variable long term maintenance costs in cost based offer bids pursuant to the Cost Methodology Approval Process, if the following conditions are met:
+A Market Seller that has a currently in effect Long Term Service Contract (LTSA) with a third party vendor to provide overhaul and maintenance work on a CT either as part of a CC plant or as a stand-alone CT, may file with PJM and the MMU for inclusion of any variable long term maintenance costs in cost based offer bids pursuant to the Cost Methodology and Approval Process, if the following conditions are met:

-- The included variable long-term maintenance costs are consistent with the definition of such costs in the Cost Development Guidelines - And the dollar value of each component of the variable long-term maintenance costs is set specifically in the LTSA.
+- The included variable long-term maintenance costs are consistent with the definition of such costs in the Cost Development Guidelines - And the dollar value of each component of the variable long-term maintenance costs is set specifically in the LTSA. - Costs are specified on either an operating hour or number of starts basis.